Prerequisites

 Grant the service account access to Object Storage

-You must grant the service account’s federated identity access to AI Object Storage through an organization access policy.
-Use the OIDC Issuer URL you copied earlier and the service account name to construct the WIF principal:[OIDC-ISSUER-URL] with the OIDC Issuer URL from your cluster’s details panel.
+You must grant the service account’s federated identity access to Object Storage through an organization access policy.
+Use the OIDC Issuer URL you copied earlier and the service account name to construct the workload identity federation (WIF) principal.
+Replace[OIDC-ISSUER-URL] with the OIDC Issuer URL from your cluster’s details panel:

 Set up the workload

-<issuer>:<subject>where the issuer is discovered via the well-known URL and subject follows a standard pattern for Kubernetes service accounts, based on namespace and service account name. - To get the OIDC well-known URL, you can go to the Cloud Console and navigate to Clusters -> [Your Cluster Name], and copy the OIDC Issuer URL.
+[ISSUER]:[SUBJECT], where the issuer is discovered through the well-known URL and the subject follows a standard pattern for Kubernetes service accounts, based on namespace and service account name. - You can get the OIDC well-known URL from the Cloud Console.
+On the Clusters page, select your cluster, and then copy the OIDC Issuer URL.

-To work with AI Object Storage, you need to configure your Pod’s S3 endpoints to use virtual addressing style and set the appropriate endpoint URL.
+To work with AI Object Storage, configure your Pod’s S3 endpoints to use virtual addressing style and set the appropriate endpoint URL.

-Because the environment variables handle credential exchange, your application only needs to configure the S3 endpoint and addressing style.
-For example, with the AWS CLI:Alternatively, this file can be mounted into the container from a ConfigMap, with the Use the LOTA endpoint (
+Because the environment variables handle credential exchange, you only need to configure the S3 endpoint and addressing style in your application.
+For example, with the AWS CLI:Alternatively, you can mount this configuration file into the container from a ConfigMap and set the When your workloads run inside a CKS cluster, use the LOTA endpoint (

 -